 One day, while recalling a playlist from 1989 with mixed artists like Egyptian Lover, New Order, The Cult and The Cure; co-producers, Tim Ganard and Bruce Bouillet, set out to create their own brand of high-energy songs that melded the spirit of these styles in a new way.

-With the release of their new single “Electric Shock!,” MCM has combined iconic breakbeat drum tracks from the Roland TR-808 with heavy rock and bass guitar riffs to emulate overdriven synthesizers.
+Using no keyboards, MCM has combined iconic breakbeat drum tracks from the Roland TR-808 with heavy rock and bass guitar riffs to emulate overdriven synthesizers.
 This foundation is blended with syncopated guitar effects perfect for their hypnotically charged melodies.

-Using no keyboards, the multiple styles infused are 80’s: freestyle, break, goth and rock.
 The result is a nostalgic revolution in modern alternative dance music.

 In 1994, shortly after moving to Los Angeles from Louisiana, Tim Ganard met Bruce Bouillet at a Public Storage facility that Tim was managing in the San Fernando Valley.
 At that time, Bruce was building his first recording studio and placing aside his own bands, Racer-X and The Scream to focus on his engineering skills.
 Over the next few years, Bruce produced and recorded many local artists including Tim’s band “Wingnut Supreme” which landed them an indie deal in 1995 with T.O.N.
 Records in Hollywood.
 His band toured the US via William Morris Agency in support of their single “Status Quo,” playing with Sick of it All, Unsane, Bloodlet and Speedealer as well as showcasing SXSW in 1997.